luban19p/Digi-SYSKA/README.md

 The teach and learn part of Digi SYSKA runs for 1 hour, from 10:30 - 11:30, followed by kai.

 ## WHERE ... do I go?
-Session 1 is in Meeting Room 1 in the Central library (at this stage - this may change as numbers increase).
+Session 1 is in Robertson Library Seminar Room.

 ## WHY ... should I attend Digi SYSKA?
 The software skills we will delve into will be relevant to the work you do and/or the work academic staff and students at Otago do.
 The sessions are designed to be hands-on and fun (if coding and data manipulation are your idea of fun), and your participation can be cited in your Professional Development Review.